My Experience With Electroconvulsive Therapy (ECT)

 - Anterograde amnesia

 - I am athletic by nature, but during shock treatments and even today, my coordination and balance are dismal.
 For example, I randomly walk into walls or fall.
 Moreover, my primary care physician gave me a balance test one month after treatment.
 She had me stand still and close my eyes for 30 seconds.
 Then she asked me to walk a straight line heel-to-toe...
-I was falling in 3 out of the 4 steps; she needed to hold me up.
+I was falling during three out of the four steps; she needed to hold me up.

 - Pain from oxygen tube removal from nose upon waking up after a session was nearly unbearable